silanluetan40882407/kas/README.md

 Added new feature for better user experience - build 517 Refactored code for better maintainability
 Code cleanup and formatting - update 24
+Updated README with new instructions - build 232